longevityframework/longevity/manual/repo/retrieve-keyval.md

 val userKeyVal: KeyVal[User] = User.keys.username.keyValForP(user)
 ```

+Please note that calling `Key.keyValForP` will not work unless your
+`Subdomain` has already been initialized.

 Once you have your `KeyVal`, you can look up the persistent in the
 database.
 You get an `Option` back, as the `KeyVal` does not
 necessarily match an existing entity.